vuejs/docs/src/guide/introduction.md

 ```

 The [Installation](installation.md) page provides more options of installing Vue.
 Note: We **do not** recommend that beginners start with `vue-cli`, especially if you are not yet familiar with Node.js-based build tools.

-If you prefer something more interactive, you can also check out [this tutorial series on Scrimba](https://scrimba.com/g/gvuedocs), which gives you a mix of screencast and code playground that you can pause and play around with anytime.

 ## Declarative Rendering